nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 >‘On the question of *deceptive similarity* a different comparison must be made from that which is necessary when substantial identity is in question.
 The marks are not now to be looked at side by side.
 The issue is not abstract similarity, but deceptive similarity.
 Therefore the comparison is the familiar one of trade mark law.
 It is between, on the one hand, the impression based on recollection of the plaintiff's mark that persons of ordinary intelligence and memory would have; and, on the other hand, the impressions that such persons would get from the defendant’s television exhibition … An attempt should be made to estimate the effect or impression produced on the mind of potential customers by the mark or device for which the protection of an injunction is sought.
 The impression or recollection which is carried away and retained in necessarily.'

 The marks need not be compared side by side.
-Instead, the residual impression on consumers that the trade mark leaves in considered - both aural and visual. respective meaning of the marks (visual and aural).
+Instead, the residual impression on consumers that the trade mark leaves is considered - both aural and visual.
 To some extent, common prefixes and suffixes are discounted to make this comparison.
 It is the net impression of the mark that must be considered – how the mark is perceived as a whole – are consumer likely to be ‘caused to wonder' if the goods or services are connected.[^AUTOREPLACED1954HCA82ENDREPLACE]

 [^AUTOREPLACED1954HCA82ENDREPLACE]: [1954] HCA 82